docker-machine scpEstimated reading time: 2 minutes

 machinename:/path/to/files for the arguments; in the host

-machine’s case, you don’t have to specify the name, just the path.
+machine’s case, you don’t need to specify the name, just the path.

 Consider the following example:

 $ cat foo.txt cat: foo.txt: No such file or directory $ docker-machine ssh dev pwd /home/docker $ docker-machine ssh dev 'echo A file created remotely! >foo.txt' $ docker-machine scp dev:/home/docker/foo.txt . foo.txt 100% 28 0.0KB/s 00:00 $ cat foo.txt A file created remotely!

 In the case of transferring files from machine to machine,

 they go through the local host’s filesystem first (using